Stationery Lists for 2018

-Click on the link above for information about the school (or read the full text below).
+Click on the link above (School Information for Families) for information about the school (or read the full text below).
 Click on the image below for a larger view of the school.
 (Many thanks to Glen Ansley for the photograph).

 Ngati Toa School, which opened in 1955, is a contributing school catering for children from years 1-6.
 The school comprises two large blocks of classrooms, a playing field suitable for major summer and winter games, two netball courts, a swimming pool and a hall.
 It also incorporates a class from the Mahinawa Specialist School.